 I’ve talked about “fast boat” in my post about how to get from Leticia, Colombia to Iquitos, Peru by fast boat.
 In that article, you will see why it is not my recommended activity.
 But I do recommend hopping in a daytime, open air boat on the Amazon river and being taken around to explore nearby settlements.

-Packing List for the Amazon Rainforest
+Packing List to visit the Amazon Rainforest

 Pro tip: pack light!
 There are not many vehicles in the Amazon rainforest so avoid having a huge luggage as much as possible.
 Try to pack a smallish backpack filled with only the essentials.